leerob/comprs/docs/lz77-compression.md

 - **Compression levels** for speed/quality trade-offs
 - Foundation for DEFLATE, gzip, ZIP, PNG, and more

-The genius of LZ77 is its simplicity: just look for repeating patterns and point to them.
+The power of LZ77 is its simplicity: just look for repeating patterns and point to them.
 This simple idea, combined with Huffman coding, powers most of the compression we use daily.

 ## Next Steps